AY2021S1-CS2103-T12-3/tp/docs/UserGuide.md

   * [10.
 Exit the program : `exit`](#10-exit-the-program--exit) - Li Gangwei
 * [FAQ](#faq) - Li Gangwei
 * [Command summary](#command-summary) - Zhou Zijian

+## Introduction

+PlaNus is a **task managing desktop application** for students in NUS with many projects and deadlines, optimized for use via a Command Line Interface (CLI) with the benefits of Graphical User Interface (GUI).
+PlaNus reduces the time spent by students in task management as adding tasks and lessons is now simple and quick!

+Objectives of PlaNus:
+1. Provide students with a detailed breakdown of how much time they spend on their tasks and lessons in their respective modules.
+2. Allow students to have a calendar view of their schedule. (coming soon in v1.3B)
+3. Allocate tasks and lessons to their schedule automatically. (coming soon in v1.4)

+## About
+This user guide provides a detailed description of all the features available in the application.

 --------------------------------------------------------------------------------------------------------------------